Home Equity Loan Texas: Keep your rate. Tap your equity.

 Two flavors.
 A home equity loan is a fixed-rate lump sum.
 Predictable payment, known amount.
 A HELOC is a variable-rate revolving line.
 Draw what you need, when you need it, pay interest only on what's outstanding.
 Each fits different situations.

 Texas adds complexity.
 Constitutional LTV cap.
 Mandatory cooling-off period.
 Closing location restrictions.
 Spousal consent.
 Minimum draw amounts for HELOCs.
+If you are searching Texas home equity loan guidelines, Texas home equity loan laws, or how home equity loans work in Texas, those 50(a)(6) rules are the reason the answer looks different here.
 I handle these files regularly and navigate the compliance so you don't have to.

 Key Details

 I run the math.
 Second lien versus cash-out refi on your specific numbers.
 Not a general rule.
 Your rate, your balance, your equity, your need.
-Then I match you with the best second-lien lender and manage the Texas compliance process.
+Then I match you with a fitting second-lien lender and manage the Texas compliance process.

 Questions I Get